Please click here to download a pdf booklet which summarises our approach to Personal Development.

-Towards the end of the autumn term, in the run up to Christmas, all students will be required to complete an online questionnaire about their Personal Development activities this term.
+Towards the end of the autumn term, in the run up to Christmas, all students will be required to complete an online questionnaire about their Personal Development activities in that term.
 Unlike academic reporting students will self-report their Personal Development experiences using prompt sheets that we will provide.
-You can see examples of these prompt sheets on Showbie and in the downloadable booklet.
-They will self-report on:
+You can see examples of these prompt sheets in the Personal Development folder on Showbie for each year group and in the downloadable booklet above.
+Students will self-report on:

 - Core Personal Development Activities experienced by all students, for example in lessons, in PBT, tutor time & assemblies etc.